Daniel-Ze/sequence_annotation/exFasta/README.md

 # Test the script:
-To test the script run change to directory and run:
+To test the script change to directory and run:

 > python extract_fasta.py signalp.out translated_cds.fa